 - Neighborhood: Residential streets with plenty of green areas.

-Where to live near Berlin: Great for being active
+Where to live in Berlin’s suburbs: Great for being active

 Developed as a resort in the early 20th century, Wandlitz retains much of its charm.
 A small town with around 20,000 inhabitants, it’s set between two lakes and in a nature reserve, making it an ideal choice for those who love the outdoors.